taiharry108/tb-project/README.md

 # Manga viewer FastAPI application with a SSO authentication application
+## Demo
+You can view a live demo of the application at [https://dev.ht-chan.com/ac/](https://dev.ht-chan.com/ac/).
+For this demo, you can only use the test user with the following credentials:
+- username: test_user@test.com
+- password: 123456

 ## Documentated Applications
 ### AC App
 It is a web application that allows you to read manga and watch anime from scraping different websites.
 You can create more scraping service under `ac-app/webapp/core/scraping_service`.